It is inflammation of the stomach or intestines (the gastrointestinal tract).

 - Rotavirus – This is the most common cause of gastroenteritis in babies.
 Rotavirus mainly affects young children between the ages of 3 and 15 months.

 - Norovirus – This is a very contagious virus, but the infection usually passes within a couple of days.
 Norovirus is responsible for the typical gastroenteritis seen in adults and older children.
-It is transmitted by the oro-fecal route, but it can also be transmitted from one person to another.
+The oro-fecal route transmits it, but it can also be transferred from one person to another.

-- Astrovirus: It can infect people of all ages, but it mainly affects babies and young children.
+- Astrovirus: It can infect people of all ages, mainly affecting babies and young children.
 It is more common in winter, although it is found all year round.

-Viral infections can be seasonal, which means that they occur more frequently at certain times of the year.
+Viral infections can be seasonal, which means that they occur more frequently.

 For example, more people get norovirus infections during the winter and spring.
-In babies, diapers are a major source of infection.
+In babies, diapers are a significant source of infection.

-Germs from feces can contaminate the child’s hands as well as those of the parents.
+Germs from feces can contaminate the child’s hands and parents’ hands.

 Food poisoning occurs when a person consumes food contaminated with bacteria that can cause gastroenteritis.